bkuhlmann/dotfiles/README.md

 ##### [lsof](http://people.freebsd.org/~abe/)
     port = Port - Lists file activity on a given port.
 ##### [Git](http://git-scm.com)
-    groot = Git Root - Changes to project root directory (regardless of current depth). gia = Git Init (all) - Initializes/re-initializes for all Git repositories in current directory. ginfo = Git Info - Prints repository project overview information. guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. gount = Git Commit Count - Answers total number of commits for current project. gup = Git Update - Fetches latest commits, reviews each commit (with diff), and rebases (all steps are optional). ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest). glamel = Git Blame Log - Answers the blame log (i.e. commit notes) for a specific file and lines (optional). ggeta = Git Get Config Value (all) - Answers key value for all projects in current directory. gail = Git Email - Answers user email for current project. gaila = Git Email (all) - Answers user email for all projects in current directory. gseta = Git Set Config Value (all) - Sets key value for all projects in current directory. gailsa = Git Email Set (all) - Sets user email for all projects in current directory. gunseta = Git Unset (all) - Unsets key value for all projects in current directory. gince = Git Since - Answers a summarized list of Git activity since date/time for all projects in current directory. gsup = Git Standup - Answers a summarized list of Git activity since yesterday for all projects in current directory. gday = Git Day - Answers a summarized list of Git current day activity for all projects in current directory. gweek = Git Week - Answers a summarized list of Git current week activity for all projects in current directory. gmonth = Git Month - Answers a summarized list of Git current month activity for all projects in current directory. gtail = Git Tail - Answers commit history since last tag for current project and copies results to clipboard. gtaila = Git Tail (all) - Answers commit history count since last tag for all projects in current directory. gashl = Git Stash List - Lists git stashes in an easy to read format. gashs = Git Stash Show - Enhances git stash show behavior by prompting for input (multiple) or showing last stash (single). gashp = Git Stash Pop - Enhances git stash pop behavior by prompting for input (multiple) or popping last stash (single). gashd = Git Stash Drop - Enhances git stash drop behavior by prompting for input (multiple) or dropping last stash (single). gasha = Git Stash (all) - Answers stash count for all projects within current directory. gucca = Git Upstream Commit Count (all) - Answers upstream commit count (if any) since last pull for all projects in current directory. gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. gcama = Git Commit with Message (all) - Commits changes (modified and new), with a message, for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gri = Git Rebase (interactive) - Rebase commits, interactively (i.e. reword, fix, squash, etc.) gvac = Git Verify and Clean - Verifies and cleans Git objects for current project. gvaca = Git Verify and Clean (all) - Verifies and cleans Git objects for all projects in current directory. gbc = Git Branch Create - Creates and switches to local branch. gbs = Git Branch Switch - Switch between local branches. gbd = Git Branch Delete - Deletes local and remote branch (if found).
+    gia = Git Init (all) - Initializes/re-initializes for all Git repositories in current directory. groot = Git Root - Changes repository root directory (regardless of current depth). ginfo = Git Info - Prints repository project overview information. ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest). gount = Git Commit Count - Answers total number of commits for current project. gistory = Git File History - Walks through all revisions of a file's history (with optional diff support). glamel = Git Blame Log - Answers the blame log (i.e. commit notes) for a specific file and lines (optional). guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. gup = Git Update - Fetches latest commits, reviews each commit (with diff), and rebases (all steps are optional). gseta = Git Set Config Value (all) - Sets key value for all projects in current directory. ggeta = Git Get Config Value (all) - Answers key value for all projects in current directory. gunseta = Git Unset (all) - Unsets key value for all projects in current directory. gailsa = Git Email Set (all) - Sets user email for all projects in current directory. gail = Git Email Get - Answers user email for current project. gaila = Git Email Get (all) - Answers user email for all projects in current directory. gince = Git Since - Answers a summarized list of Git activity since date/time for all projects in current directory. gday = Git Day - Answers a summarized list of Git current day activity for all projects in current directory. gweek = Git Week - Answers a summarized list of Git current week activity for all projects in current directory. gmonth = Git Month - Answers a summarized list of Git current month activity for all projects in current directory. gsup = Git Standup - Answers a summarized list of Git activity since yesterday for all projects in current directory. gtail = Git Tail - Answers commit history since last tag for current project and copies results to clipboard. gtaila = Git Tail (all) - Answers commit history count since last tag for all projects in current directory. gashl = Git Stash List - Lists stashes (if any). gashs = Git Stash Show - Shows stash or prompts for stash to show. gashdif = Git Stash Diff - Diffs stash or prompts for stash to diff. gashp = Git Stash Pop - Pops stash or prompts for stash to pop. gashd = Git Stash Drop - Drops stash or prompts for stash to drop. gasha = Git Stash (all) - Answers stash count for all projects within current directory. gucca = Git Upstream Commit Count (all) - Answers upstream commit count (if any) since last pull for all projects in current directory. gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gcama = Git Commit with Message (all) - Commits changes (modified and new), with a message, for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gri = Git Rebase (interactive) - Rebase commits, interactively (i.e. reword, fix, squash, etc.). gbc = Git Branch Create - Creates and switches to local branch. gbs = Git Branch Switch - Switch between local branches. gbd = Git Branch Delete - Deletes local and remote branch (if found).